whitequark/git-pages-cli/README.md

 $ git-pages-cli https://example.org --password xyz --delete
 ```

-It is not possible to upload a site to a domain for the first time using HTTPS, since the git-pages server is not allowed to acquire a TLS certificate for a domain before a site is published on that domain.
+It is not possible to publish a site to a domain for the first time using HTTPS, since the git-pages server is not allowed to acquire a TLS certificate for a domain before a site is published on that domain.
 Either use plain HTTP instead, or provide a hostname for which the server *does* have a TLS certificate using the `--server` option:

 ```console
 $ git-pages-cli https://example.org --server grebedoc.dev --password xyz --upload-dir ...